-So, allowing the companies directors to trade without placing cash, personal property and additional assets at risk.
-However, to rely on this, directors need to perform their duties and responsibilities.
+So, allowing the directors to trade without placing cash, personal property and additional assets at risk.
+However, directors must perform their duties and responsibilities to rely on this.

 Read further on Director’s liabilities.

-Directors remuneration may pay the minimum personal allowance level, top up with a dividend providing they are shareholder, have sufficient profit to pay a dividend and complete the necessary process.
+Directors remuneration may pay the minimum personal allowance level, top up with a dividend, provided they are shareholders, have sufficient profit to pay a dividend and complete the necessary process.
 Dividends remain taxed at a lower rate.
-Therefore any tax liabilities remain lower.
+Therefore, any tax liabilities remain lower.

 Team member buy-in

 Private Limited Companies may offer key employees shares to lock their support.
-Therefore supporting team member motivation and implement a financial bonus.
-Having a vested interest in the overall performance of the company, so ensures team member commitment.
+Therefore, supporting team member motivation and implement a financial bonus.
+Having a vested interest in the company’s performance ensures team member commitment.

 Company name Protection

 Registering a limited liability company requires a trading name.
 Company names can become valuable assets.
-Registering your companies name at Companies House stops others trading with the same name though you should also register other similar names to protect your position as your company grows.
+Registering your company’s name at Companies House stops others trading with the same name, though you should also register other similar names to protect your position as your company grows.